gotwarlost/istanbul-middleware/README.md

 The following third-party libraries are used by this module:

 * express: https://github.com/visionmedia/express -  to implement the middleware
-* jszip: https://www.npmjs.com/package/jszip - for zip functionality
+* admZip: https://www.npmjs.com/package/adm-zip - for zip functionality